Hackyabhay007/lms/README.md

 ### Team Salary Structure

 **Team Salary Overview:**
-The total development team consists of 14 members with salary ranges between ₹20,000 to ₹1,00,000 per month based on role and experience level.
+The total development team consists of 17 members with salary ranges between ₹20,000 to ₹1,00,000 per month based on role and experience level.
 The project lead and senior technical leads are positioned at the higher end of the spectrum, while junior developers and QA engineers are at the lower to mid-range.

 **Monthly Salary Breakdown:**
 - Project Lead (5+ years experience): ₹80,000 - ₹1,00,000
+- UI/UX Lead Designer (5+ years experience): ₹50,000
+- UI Designers (2-4 years experience): ₹30,000 each
+- UX Designer (2-4 years experience): ₹30,000
 - Technical Leads (Frontend, Backend, AI - 5+ years experience): ₹60,000 - ₹90,000
 - Mid-level Developers (Frontend, Backend, AI - 2-4 years): ₹40,000 - ₹65,000
 - Junior Developers (0-2 years): ₹20,000 - ₹35,000
 - Senior QA Engineer (4+ years): ₹50,000 - ₹75,000
 - Junior QA Engineers (0-2 years): ₹20,000 - ₹30,000
-- UI/UX Designer (3-5 years): ₹45,000 - ₹70,000
 - DevOps Engineer (3-5 years): ₹50,000 - ₹80,000

 **Total Project Cost:**
-With this salary structure, the estimated monthly team cost ranges from ₹5,00,000 to ₹7,50,000, bringing the total 5-month project cost to approximately ₹25,00,000 to ₹37,50,000.
+With this updated salary structure, the estimated monthly team cost ranges from ₹6,00,000 to ₹8,50,000, bringing the total 6-month project cost to approximately ₹36,00,000 to ₹51,00,000.

 ## Server Requirements & Infrastructure Costs